apel/rest/doc/admin.md

 ## Exposed ports

-80   - used by the APEL server service, by the Apache server
+80   - used by the APEL server service, by the Apache server and forwarded to the APEL server.

-443  - used by the APEL server service, by the Apache server (for HTTPS)
+443  - used by the APEL server service, by the Apache server (for HTTPS) and forwarded to the APEL server.

 3306 - used by the APEL server service and the MySQL service